SixdegreeLab/MasteringChainAnalytics/en/ch22/ch22-how-to-build-spellbook.md

 The basic steps to build a spell include:

-- **Determine the data object**: Based on the example scenarios mentioned above, in combination with the specific problems and needs you encounter when writing queries, determine the data object to be processed to build and generate the spell, and define the mode (schema) for the output spell.
+- **Determine the data object**: based on the example scenarios mentioned above, in combination with the specific problems and needs you encounter when writing queries, determine the data object to be processed to build and generate the spell, and define the mode (schema) for the output spell.
-- **Configure data sources**: The data source refers to the original data tables and parsed data tables on which the spell depends.
+- **Configure data sources**: the data source refers to the original data tables and parsed data tables on which the spell depends.
 They must be defined in a YAML file.
 Each data source needs to be defined only once in the spell.
-- **Write tests**: Consider the desired query results before writing the spell and write corresponding tests based on the results.
+- **Write tests**: consider the desired query results before writing the spell and write corresponding tests based on the results.
 Of course, if our spell is just a view of aggregated data, the test can be added after writing the spell.
-- **Write the spell**: Use a `.sql` file with a certain special format (JINJA template) to build a spell for each spell to be built by writing a `SELECT` query statement.
+- **Write the spell**: use a `.sql` file with a certain special format (JINJA template) to build a spell for each spell to be built by writing a `SELECT` query statement.
 Compile and test the spell.
-- **Submit a PR**: After writing the spell, compiling it locally successfully and manually testing it, create a new PR (Pull Request) on GitHub and wait for Dune's technical personnel to review and merge it.
+- **Submit a PR**: after writing the spell, compiling it locally successfully and manually testing it, create a new PR (Pull Request) on GitHub and wait for Dune's technical personnel to review and merge it.
 After successful merging, we can find the newly built spell in the query editor.

 Dune provides more detailed instructions in their online documentation:[Spell guide](https://dune.com/docs/zh/spellbook/getting-started/)